GeekZoneHQ/web/readme.md

 8. Install Postgres database `sudo apt-get -y install postgresql`
 9. Configure Postgres to start on boot `sudo systemctl enable postgresql`
 10. Switch user environment to postgres user `sudo su postgres`
-11. `psql postgres`
+11. Run the Postgres interactive terminal `psql`
-12. Change/assign password to postgres database `\password postgres`
+12. Change/assign password to postgres user `\password postgres`
 13. Type a new password, (e.g. 'postgres').
 This password has to match whatever is configured in step 16
-14. Exit from postgres database `exit`
+14. Exit from postgres database terminal `exit`
 15. Exit from postgres user environment `exit`
-16. Create an .env file with parameters for local environment
+16. Create an .env file with parameters for local development.
+Add any extra parameters as needed:
 ```sh
 cat <<EOF > web/.env
 DEBUG=1